ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-5.md

 ## Repository and Database

 The repository for the articles has moved to [Blazor.Database Repository](https://github.com/ShaunCurtis/Blazor.Database).
-The older repositories are now obselete and will be removed soon.
+The older repositories are obselete and have been removed.

 There's a SQL script in /SQL in the repository for building the database.